 Hash keys – used to safeguard the integrity and authenticity of data and transactions with algorithms like HMAC-SHA256; anyone with the secret key can impersonate the originator of the data/transactions and thus modify the original data/transactions or create entirely false data/transactions that any recipient will believe is authentic

 With an ever-increasing number of keys to protect, and an ever-increasing value of data being protected by those keys, not to mention the demands of PCI-DSS or GDPR, this is a challenge that nearly every business needs to face and address as a matter of urgency.

-There are many threats that can result in a key being compromised – typically, you won’t even know the key has been compromised until it has been exploited by the attacker, which makes the threats all the more dangerous.
-Here are some of the major threats that should be considered:
+There are many threats that can cause a key to be compromised.
+Most of the time, you won't know the key has been compromised until the attacker uses it, which makes the threats even more dangerous.
+Here are some of the biggest dangers to think about:

 A key is essentially just a random number – the longer and more random it is, the more difficult it is to crack.
 The strength of the key should be appropriate for the value of the data it is protecting and the period of time for which it needs to be protected.
 The key should be long enough for its intended purpose and generated using a high-quality (ideally certified) random number generator (RNG), ideally collecting entropy from a suitable hardware noise source.

 There are many instances where poor RNG implementation has resulted in key vulnerabilities.

 Each key should be generated for a single, specific purpose (i.e. the intended application and algorithm) – if it is used for something else, it may not provide the expected or required level of protection.